AOKP/platform_manifest/README.md

-Uploading to our Gerrit
+Uploading to AICP Gerrit
 ---------------

-1st You must have local ssh keys on your computer if you do not here is a [guide] (http://goo.gl/86CfDP) to generate them.
+1st You must have local ssh keys on your computer if you do not here is a [guide](http://goo.gl/86CfDP) to generate them.

-2nd Make an account on [Gerrit] (http://gerrit.aicp-rom.com) login only using GoogleAuth2
+2nd Make an account on [Gerrit](http://gerrit.aicp-rom.com) login only using GoogleAuth2

 3rd Add your ssh public key to your account